 Venice (3 Nights)

 Venice Sample Day 1:

-Begin your Essential Italian experience the best way we know how: exploring the famous Rialto Market.
+Begin your first day the best way we know how: exploring the famous Rialto Market.
 Visit its many shops and fish market, and the hidden bacari and cicchetti spots, some of which have been around for centuries.
 We recommend an intimate small group tour to get to know the city the way the locals' do: through its cuisine.
-The tour will take you from the market, to the best cicchetti spots, to one of the last non-touristy neighborhoods in the city — Cannaregio.
+The tour will take you from the market, to the best cicchetti spots, to one of the last non-touristy neighborhoods in the city—Cannaregio.